TarasKuzyo/percolation/README.md

 ### Sample runs

-./percolation -w 50 -h 50 -p 0.6 -o flow.svg

-Create a 50x50 grid with site vacancy probability p = 0.6 and save the output image in flow.svg
+Create a 50x50 grid with site vacancy probability `p = 0.6` and save the output image in flow.svg using default color scheme.

-./percolation -w 50 -h 50 -p 0.5 --recursive
+`./percolation -w 50 -h 50 -p 0.6 -o flow.svg`

-Run recursive propagation on 50x50 grid with p = 0.5
+Run recursive flow propagation on 50x50 grid with `p = 0.5`.

-./percolation --width 2048 --height 2048 --probability 0.65 --size 800 --output flow_large.png
+The output is written to 'output_50_50_0.5.png'

+`./percolation -w 50 -h 50 -p 0.5 --recursive`

-Create 2048x2048 grid with p=0.65 and save the output to the image flow_large.png wit maximum size 800px
+Create 4096x4096 grid with `p = 0.65` and save the output to the image flow_large.png.

-./percolation -w 400 -h 200 -p 0.45 -c 2
+The output image dimensions are limited to 1024px.

+`./percolation --width 4096 --height 4096 --probability 0.65 --size 1024 --output flow_large.png`

-Run on 400x200 grid with p = 0.45 and fill percolated cells with custom from the colortable.
+Run the flow on 400x200 grid with `p = 0.45` and fill percolated cells with custom color from the colortable.

-./percolation -w 400 -h 200 -p 0.45 -c #ff22ee
+`./percolation -w 400 -h 200 -p 0.45 -c 2`

-Run on 400x200 grid with p = 0.45 and fill percolated cells with custom hex color.
+Run the flow on 400x200 grid with `p = 0.45` and fill percolated cells with custom color in hex form.

+`./percolation -w 400 -h 200 -p 0.45 -c #ff22ee`

 ### TODO